TParamanik/Home-Lab-Setup/Day2.md

     ssh username@target_ip
     ```
     - When you open your target VM's terminal, there will be a prompt like
-    kali@kali-virtual:~ kali is the username we will be using
+    kali@kali-virtual:~ kali is the username we will be using .
+    - And for the ip address we will be using the command ifconfig,
+    there the ipv4 of eth1 is what we will be using as target_ip